What We Do

 The Child Vision Center:

-- Provide specialized testing for eye-related issues using diagnostic equipment typically found only at a few, large academic institutions.
+- Provides specialized testing for eye-related issues using state-of-the-art diagnostic equipment – the kind typically found only at a few large academic institutions.

-- Offer such diagnostic testing to all pediatric patients, including those referred from Cook Children’s Medical Center, the Catherine Alexander Eye Clinic, and other health care institutions and eye care professionals.
-Results and other necessary support will be provided to each patient’s eye care team.
+- Offers such diagnostic testing to all pediatric patients, including those referred from Cook Children’s Medical Center, the Catherine Alexander Eye Clinic and other health care institutions and eye care professionals.
+We share results and collaborate with each patient’s eye care team.

-- Integrate the expertise of on-site specialists – experts in cornea and external disease, glaucoma, neuro-ophthalmology, ophthalmic plastic surgery and vitreoretinal diseases – in diagnosing, treating and researching eye-related issues.
+- Integrates the expertise of on-site specialists – experts in corneal and external disease, glaucoma, neuro-ophthalmology, ophthalmic plastic surgery and vitreoretinal diseases – in diagnosing, treating and researching eye-related issues.

-- Employ Ph.D. researchers in pursuit of breakthrough discoveries and innovations in pediatric ophthalmology.
+- Conducts research through PhD-directed programs in pursuit of breakthrough discoveries and innovations in pediatric ophthalmology.

-- Provide specialized training in Fort Worth to international fellows – ophthalmologists from around the world who seek training to better care for pediatric eye patients in their home countries.
+- Provides specialized training in Fort Worth to international fellows – ophthalmologists from around the world who seek training to better care for pediatric eye patients in their home countries.

-- a digital imaging system to detect and monitor retinal disease in premature infants
+- Digital imaging to detect and monitor retinal disease in premature infants

 - Sophisticated devices to diagnose and monitor optic nerve disease

 - Scanners to detect pathology in cataractous and injured eyes

 - Monitors to detect and measure corneal disease, thickness and anterior segment pathology

 - Spatial sweep devices that measure vision in pre-verbal children